MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-tips-reference.md

 Please note that custom sensitive information types are also supported for DLP policy tips in addition to the above out-of-the-box sensitive information types.

-## Data Loss Prevention on Endpoint supports policy tips for only some sensitive information types
+## Data Loss Prevention on endpoint devices supports policy tips for only some sensitive information types

 The list of out-of-the-box sensitive information types that will be detected in documents residing on endpoint devices are the following :